-Suzie Goodman started up her own wedding car company five years ago when a random web search lead her to spot and buy the car from her own wedding.
+Suzie Goodman started up her own wedding car company seven years ago when a random web search led her to spot and buy the car from her own wedding.

 I loved the car from my own wedding so much I decided to buy it!
 It was a huge leap of faith into the unknown and something no-one would ever expect me to do, least of all me.
 But I like to be different and I needed a business that could fit around my family.

 Kushi means ‘happiness’ in Hindi and sums up our ethos and brand perfectly.
 We bring happiness to everyone we meet because the car has a nostalgic 1950s look and an interior that is so incredible, it always raises a smile.
 I also chose Kushi because in English it evokes feelings of comfort and cosiness, something my car has plenty of.

 My car is an imported Ambassador from India based on the Morris Oxford.
 She is decorated in the Indian wedding style, so both bumpers are festooned with exotic flowers and her interior is lavished with rich fabrics of red and gold.

 Pretty much every inch inside is covered in sequins, beads and bells for that ‘Bollywood’ look.
 It’s so over the top, it even has a chandelier on the ceiling!

 Yes, I always drive the car myself.
 When I first started Kushi Cars I thought that my husband might do some of the weddings but I love it so much that I couldn’t let anyone else do my job.

 Not only is it rare to see women chauffeuring wedding cars in what is traditionally ‘a man’s world’, I like to offer an intimate, chatty and quite girly experience.